paladin-t/bitty/docs/documents/operations.md

 * ;: vertical flip
 * ': horizontal flip

-* Select an area then fill with the paint bucket tool to perform a ranged filling
+* Select an area then fill with the paint bucket tool to perform ranged filling

 ![](imgs/fill.png)